Contact Us

 • We do NOT know that enrollments will be high enough to warrant tutors in all of the classes listed on the application.
 In other words, just because a course is listed as an option does not mean that a tutor will be assigned to it.

 • Tutors may be asked to attend lectures, lead discussion or lab sections, and proctor midterm and final exams.
 You should be available to do so for any classes you mark as tutor preferences.
-Some courses may require in-person assignments, more info will be sent out soon.

 • We will assign you to tutor a course only if you already have a solid command of the material to be taught in the course.
 In other words, only request to tutor a class if you have taken the equivalent course or have comparable other experience.
 For information about our DSC courses, please see the Undergraduate Course website.